JiminWu/Bio-FlatScope/README.md

 ## 2D Reconstruction
 ### Data Files
-Two files are necessary for 2D reconstruction:
+Two supporting data files are necessary for 2D reconstruction:
   1. A single point spread function (PSF) at a certain depth, saved as a ".mat" file.
   2. Raw capture from Bio-FlatScope, saved as an image (.tiff).
 ### Included Example